 Initiated by the 60th Anniversary of NWR, Buckhurst Hill & Woodford Green reunited some "old timers" as we call ourselves (going back forty years in some cases) and, having arranged a date in early March, we were pleased to be able to go ahead with our plans before the full restrictions were put in place.
 Most had moved away, but travelled to London for a very enjoyable lunch.
 In the event, twelve were able to attend (some travelling long distances), and for those who couldn't make it, it was good to have been in touch again.
 It inspired us to try and make this an annual event!

-Alternatively you can leave a message on the office answerphone 01603 406767 and we can pick it up remotely.
+Adelia will be there to answer your calls when she is in the office but alternatively you can leave a message on the office answerphone 01603 406767 and we can check it and pick up messages remotely.

 We appreciate your patience and understanding.